ssilbory/jekins-example/README.md

 # Jenkins Setup
 - Import jenkins helm repo Catalog -> Helm -> Add Helm Repo use https://charts.jenkins.io
 - Import Jenkins chart to a catalog app named jenkins.
-- Edit application and select Other catagory.
+- Edit application and select Other category.
 - Download and Import SA yaml for cluster access. https://raw.githubusercontent.com/jenkins-infra/jenkins.io/master/content/doc/tutorials/kubernetes/installing-jenkins-on-kubernetes/jenkins-sa.yaml
 - Deploy as a standard app or as an addon.
 Note that you will need to be an admin and the namespace must be jenkins.